meshcloud/meshcloud-docs/docs/meshstack.identity-lookup.md

 let AzureCreds =
     {-
-      Setting this configuration enables the use of an AAD as a user lookup source to allow autocomplete of user information when adding new users to customers.
+      Setting this configuration enables the use of an AAD as a user lookup source to allow autocomplete of user information when adding new users to workspaces.

         aad-tenant:
             The active directory tenant.
 Its either a UID of the AAD or its domain